castacks/dsta_docker/README.md

 ```

 Note that, currently, different set of images with different suffixs will be generated on Jetson and x86 platforms.
 This situation may be changed to have a more consistent set of images later.

+## Notes for supporting PyG and CuPy on x86 ##

+The user is encouraged to take a look at `dockerfiles/version_helper.py` to get the supported versions of [PyG](https://github.com/pyg-team/pytorch_geometric) and [CuPy](https://docs.cupy.dev/en/stable/install.html).
+Since the versions of CUDA and PyTorch are determined by the [NGC image](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/overview.html#overview), we need to find the best match for PyG and CuPy by referring to the CUDA and PyTorch.

+On ARM (Jetson), no images are provided for supporting PyG and CuPy at the moment.
+They might be supported later.
+Currently on Jetpack 4.6, all our inference codes are running without docker.

 # Remove a series of images based on NGC version #